neu-vi/SportsSloMo/README.md

 ### Data preparation
 We provide scripts and instructions to acquire ground-truth detected keypoints and segmentation masks for our human-aware loss terms.

+**Note** that large storage space is needed to store the extracted keypoints and segmentation masks, so make sure that there is enough storage space in your machine:)

 #### Visualization of human keypoints and segmentation masks
 <center><img src="figures/kptseg.png" width="60%"></center>